 Dr. Brown will talk about some of the mysterious curiosities of

 the Martian polar caps, and how we might break through the

 Dr. Adrian Brown is a planetary scientist working at the SETI

-Institute and NASA Goddard.
+Institute and NASA HQ.
 His fields of research include Mars,

 astrobiology and remote sensing spectroscopy.
 His current

 research focuses on the analysis of data from the Mars